mcrute/pydora/README.rst

 sample config::

     [api]
+    api_host = hostname
     encryption_key = key
     decryption_key = key
     username = partner username
     password = partner password
     device = key
+    default_audio_quality = mediumQuality

     [user]
     username = your username
     password = your password

+**default_audio_quality** can be one of 'lowQuality', 'mediumQuality' (default), or 'highQuality'.
+If the preferred audio quality is not available for the device specified, then the next-highest bitrate stream that Pandora supports for the chosen device will be used.